 • Inshore traffic zones are used to exclude most classes of through traffic.
-Traffic in an inshore traffic zone is separated from traffic in the adjacent traffic lane by either a separation zone or a separation line (see clauses 15.19 and 15.20).
-An inshore traffic zone may be adjacent to a precautionary area (see clause 15.17).
+Traffic in an inshore traffic zone is separated from traffic in the adjacent traffic lane by a separation zone or line (see clause 15.19).
+An inshor traffic zone may be adjacent to a precautionary area (see clause 15.17).